build-on-aws/automated-arc-zonal-shift/README.md

     aws sqs send-message --queue-url *QUEUE_URL_HERE* --message-body file://payload.json
     ```

 6. To verify the shift, log back into the Load Balancer page in the AWS Console and verify the status of the NLB.
 Note that new columns have appeared for Zonal Shift as indicated below.
+If you subscribed to the SNS topic, you will also receive an SNS notification.

    ![post-shift](images/after-zonal-shift.png)
 ```